MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-change-a-module.md

 ---
-title: "Change a module in the System Application"
+title: "Change a Module in the System Application"
 description: "This topic provides steps and examples of how to change a module in the System Application." ms.custom: na ms.date: 10/01/2020